Starboard side of Le Commandant Charcot small ship as she crushes through pack ice while cruising along a big tabular iceberg.

 Le Commandant Charcot Unexplored Antarctica

 Come aboard 200-guest ice breaker Le Commandant Charcot to set off in the footsteps of great Antarctic figures during a half-circumnavigation of Antarctica.
-Experience remote places with dreamlike landscapes and abundant wildlife, where time stands still and the horizon stretches into infinity.
+On this Expedition, experience remote places with dreamlike landscapes and abundant wildlife, where time stands still and the horizon stretches into infinity.
+Expeditions venture to remote locales and include regular Zodiac landings lead by a team of naturalist guides, plus possible added-cost activities.

-On the 29-day itinerary, explore East Antarctica’s rarely seen regions.
-Cruise among coastal ice floe, majestic tabular icebergs, monumental ice shelves, Australian research stations and the largest polar icecap in the world – the Inlandsis in East Antarctica.
+Or travel from Hobart to Ushuaia to explore East Antarctica’s rarely seen regions, including George V Land, Queen Mary Land and Queen Maud Land.
+Cruise among coastal ice floe, majestic tabular icebergs, monumental ice shelves and the Endurance wreck search area.
 Watch for Adelie penguins, humpback whales and orcas.
-Navigate from the Southern Ocean to the Atlantic Ocean for a chance to reach the French Southern and Antarctic Lands, in the wake of the great explorers.
 Explore East Antarctica’s extreme climate and ice-fortified shores in the comfort of your upscale ice breaking ship.

 Sail aboard the sophisticated and sustainability-minded Le Commandant Charcot.
 This spacious 245-guest hybrid electric ship carries a maximum of 200 guests in Antarctica, with French-inspired luxury and a focus on food, wellness, onboard engagement and active programming.
 Participate in citizen science with Le Commandant Charcot’s onboard research laboratory, and enjoy included activities such as kayaking and hiking.
 This modern, innovative ship with five-star service makes her a top pick within our luxury Antarctica cruises.